• About

 For external uses, infuse cleavers into oil to use in salves.

-If you don’t have access to cleavers plants, you can buy cleavers herb tinctures or dried cleavers herb online.
+If you don’t have access to cleavers plants, you can buy cleavers herb tinctures or dried cleavers online.
 Starwest sells dried cleavers herb by the pound.
-You can also get cleavers tinctures.
-My favorite source for deals on herbs and healthy food, Vitacost, also carries dried cleavers herb and cleavers tincture.
+My favorite source for excellent prices on herbs and healthy food, Vitacost, also carries dried cleavers herb and cleavers tincture.

 If you’re interested in cultivating more medicinal plants in your garden, here’s what to know about starting a medicinal herb garden.